 This course introduces the study of federal tax laws pertaining to partnerships, corporations, and S corporations.
 Topics include the preparation of tax returns associated with corporate reorganizations, personal-holding companies, net operating losses, and tax concepts related to gifts, trusts and estates.
 It also examines the administrative powers of the IRS.
 Prerequisite: ACCT 203

 ACCT403 - Theoretical Application Project in Corporate Taxation

-This course applies the concepts, theories and principles of corporation taxation to work-related situations.
+3 Credits Available as hybrid only This course applies the concepts, theories and principles of corporation taxation to workrelated situations.

 ACCT408 - Forensic Accounting 3 Credits